vdaas/vald/docs/user-guides/client-api-config.md

 #### filters

 `filters` is the configuration when using filter functions.
-In the `Upsert` section, it is popular to use ingress filtering.
+In the `Upsert` section, it is common to use ingress filtering when applying the filter's configuration.

 The detailed configuration is following.